-The past performance of the Company, Octopus or Octopus AIF is no indication of future performance.
 The return received by Shareholders will be dependent on the performance of the underlying investments of the Company.
-The value of such investments, and the interest income and dividends they generate, may fall and adversely affect the performance of the Company.
+The companies in which the Company invests may not produce the expected returns and the value of such investments, and the interest income and dividends they generate, may fall and adversely affect the performance of the Company and the returns to investors.

 The Company's investments may be difficult, and take time, to realise.
 There may also be constraints imposed on the realisation of investments in order to maintain the VCT tax status of the Company.
-Both of these may adversely affect the performance of the Company.
+Both of these may adversely affect the performance of the Company and the returns to investors.